allegheny-college-cmpsc-100-fall-2024/course-materials/README.md

 ### Specifications Grading

 This course uses a version **specifications grading**.
-This means that instead of receiving points for different assignments and a weighted average, each assignment receives a grade of either **satisfactory** or **unsatisfcatory**.
-Every assignment will come with clear instructions on how to receive a satisfactory grade.
-You will also earn **engagement points** for attending and engaging in class, and these points can either increase or lower your grade.
+This means that instead of receiving points for different assignments and a weighted average, each assignment receives a grade of either **satisfactory** or **unsatisfcatory**.You will also earn **engagement points** for attending and engaging in class, and these points can either increase or lower your grade.

+Each assignment is bundled into a certain category.
+To achieve a certain letter grade, you must receive satisfactory marks on the required number of assignments for that grade.

 You can miss a limited amount of assignments under this policy, and **tokens** will also allow for a few late or resubmitted assignments.
 See below for detailed information on how assignment completion leads to different grades.

-TODO: Link to dept. policy

 ### Assignments & Quizzes

-TODO: Finish this section.

 This course will include eight problem sets, six quizzes, three projects (including a required final project), and three challenges.
 To receive a certain grade, receive a satisfactory on the appropriate number of assignments, as indicated below.